 The President of the System and the Executive Secretary to the Board shall report directly to the Board.

 V.1.
 President of the System

 The President of the Arkansas State University System shall be the Chief Executive Officer of the System.
-The President of the System shall be appointed by the Board of Trustees.
+The President of the System shall be appointed by the Board.

 The Executive Secretary to the Board shall be appointed by the President with the concurrence of the Board.
 The Executive Secretary to the Board shall do the following:

-- Regularly publish all policies adopted by the Board and maintain an updated copy of the Policies of the Arkansas State University System.
+a.
+Publish regularly all policies adopted by the Board and maintain an updated copy of the policies of the System.

-- Arrange for the schedule of annual meetings of the Board in consultation with the Chair of the Board and arrange for special meetings of the Board as defined in III.2.
+d.
+Arrange for the schedule of annual meetings of the Board in consultation with the Chair of the Board and arrange for special meetings of the Board, as defined in III.2.

-- Handle Board liaison, Board communications, Board arrangements for travel and site visitations, and initiate reimbursement procedures for expenses incurred by each Trustee on official business.
+g.
+Handle Board liaisons, Board communications, Board arrangements for travel, site visitations, and initiate reimbursement procedures of each Trustee for expenses incurred on official business.